munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code main-includes (1 after)

-And now to get the REPL up and... uh...
-REPLing:
+And now to get the REPL up and REPL-ing:

 ^code repl

 A quality REPL handles input that spans multiple lines gracefully and doesn't have a hardcoded line length limit.
-This REPL here is a little more, ahem, austere, but it gets the job done.
+This REPL here is a little more, ahem, austere, but it's fine for our purposes.

 The real work happens in `interpret()`.
 We'll get to that soon, but first let's take care of loading scripts: